gertjanrocks/homebridge-commander/README.md

 ### Lightbulb
-Set the listed settings to true to have them active in Homekit Lightbulb supports hue and saturation or colortemperture.
+Set the listed settings to true to have them active in Homekit

+Lightbulb supports hue and saturation or colortemperture.
 When hue or saturation is set to true colortemperature will be disabled.

-Use the Hue and Saturation for color settings and colortemperature for ambient settings.
+Use the Hue and Saturation for color settings and Color Temperature for ambient settings.

 ```
 "brightness" : true,